Cervical cancer: LGBTQ populations

 Transgender women who have not had bottom surgery have no risk of cervical cancer, as they do not have a cervix.
-Trans women who have had bottom surgery to create a vagina (vaginoplasty) and possibly a cervix, are at a very small risk to develop cancer in the tissues of their neo-vagina or neo-cervix as these tissues are made up of different cells than a cervix in a cisgender womanCervical cancer screening is not necessary in trans women who have undergone vaginoplasty because they do not have a cervix.
+Trans women who have had bottom surgery to create a vagina (vaginoplasty) and possibly a cervix, are at low risk to develop cancer in the tissues of their neo-vagina or neo-cervix as these tissues are made up of different cells than a cervix in a cisgender woman Cervical cancer screening is not necessary in trans women who have undergone vaginoplasty because they do not have a cervix.

 Intersex people with a cervix are also able to have cervical cancer.